-Intrepid revelers flock to frigid Times Square for New Year's Eve
+In frigid Times Square, relief arrives with the new year

 “It’s a once-in-a-lifetime opportunity,” Hunter said.
 “It’s pretty chilly, but we’ve got hand-warmers and all kinds of thermal technology.”

-By midnight, police expected roughly 2 million people to be in the vicinity of Times Square, the bow-tie-shaped plaza formed by the intersection of Broadway and Seventh Avenue in midtown Manhattan.
-That is roughly the same number as last year, when the temperature at midnight was a comfortable 44F (7C).
+About 2 million people were expected in the vicinity of Times Square, the bow-tie-shaped plaza formed by the intersection of Broadway and Seventh Avenue in midtown Manhattan.
+That was roughly same number as last year, when the temperature at midnight was a comfortable 44F (7C).

-But the weather was severe enough to test the meddle of even the hardiest of partygoers.
+Still, the weather was severe enough to test the mettle of even the hardiest of partygoers.

-Alejandro Garcia, 32, of Barcelona, Spain, said the only thing standing between him and leaving early for a warm hotel room was his girlfriend, graduate student Gamma Elias, 28.
+Alejandro Garcia, 32, of Barcelona, Spain, said the only thing that stood between him and leaving early for a warm hotel room was his girlfriend, graduate student Gamma Elias, 28.

 “I‘m freezing to death out here!”
-Garcia said, wrapping his arms around Elias.
+Garcia said, a few hours before midnight, wrapping his arms around Elias.
 “But she wants to stay.”

-Like tens of thousands of other merrymakers, the couple stood in one of dozens of fenced-in enclosures set up for blocks along the square.
-After hours of waiting, they will be rewarded with a spectacular view of the giant ball as it makes its annual, one-minute descent on the southern end of the plaza.
+Like tens of thousands of others, the couple stood in one of dozens of fenced-in enclosures set up for blocks along the square.
+After hours of waiting, they were rewarded with a spectacular view of the giant ball as it made its annual, one-minute descent on the southern end of the plaza.

 Greg Packer, 54, a retired highway maintenance manager from Huntington, New York, had a prime spot on West 43rd Street after arriving at 7 a.m.